thegooz45/news-aggregator/README.md

 one week ago i said “let’s see if i can build a full ai-powered personal news reader in 7 days.”
 today it’s done. and it’s actually good... but still a bit broken.

-live demo → https://your-app.vercel.app (or whatever you deploy)

 ## what it did do

 - searches 1000s of articles with **vector similarity** (openai embeddings + supabase pgvector)